UGA Logo

 UGA (University of Georgia) Emblem

 The specialists of the Division for Marketing and Communications worked on the logo.
-They conducted a survey among students and teachers, the results of which showed that everyone considers the arch and the number “1785” to be the most important symbols of the educational institution.
+They surveyed students and teachers, which showed that everyone considers the arch and the number “1785” to be the most important symbols of the educational institution.
 Therefore, they were included in the new graphic sign.
-But the article “The” was called excessive by many, so it no longer exists.
+However, many called the article “The” excessive, so it no longer exists.

-The arch is depicted inside a heraldic shield, with three columns appearing to protrude beyond the white horizontal line separating the blacktop and red bottom.
-Small black triangles create the effect of three-dimensional space on the right side of each column.
-As a result, it seems that the line is a curb, and the arch is located in front of it.
+The arch is depicted inside a heraldic shield, with three columns protruding beyond the white horizontal line separating the blacktop and red bottom.
+Small black triangles create three-dimensional space on the right side of each column.
+As a result, the line seems to be a curb, and the arch is in front of it.

 UGA (University of Georgia) Symbol

 One of the university’s official fonts is the Merriweather serif.
-But the creators of the logo used completely different versions of the typeface.
-The letters on the top line have rectangular serifs, while those of the word “GEORGIA” is sharp and elongated.
+However, the logo creators used completely different versions of the typeface.
+The letters on the top line have rectangular serifs, while those of the word “GEORGIA” are sharp and elongated.
 The font in the first case resembles TeX Gyre Schola Bold by GUST e-foundry, and in the second, it resembles Begum Semi Bold by Indian Type Foundry.